 The Single Solar Port (located at ground level) is for using a portable solar panel, it has a maximum input rating of 150 Watts.
-The Single Solar Port is connected to the coach batteries through the solar charge controller (located on an exterior sidewall or inside an exterior compartment, depending on model).
+The Single Solar Port is connected to the house battery through the solar charge controller (located on an exterior sidewall or inside an exterior compartment, depending on model).
 When connecting a portable solar panel, a separate solar charge controller is not needed and will reduce the effectiveness of the portable solar panel.

-Single Solar Port (Located on an exterior sidewall or inside an exterior compartment, depending on model)
+Single Solar Port (Located on an exterior sidewall)

-NOTE: The Solar Charge Panel is not intended to make the coach battery system "maintenance free."
-The solar panel will not completely compensate for continuous low amperage draw from components such as the propane gas leak detector, the dash radio clock, and the radio station memory circuitry, for example.
+NOTE: The Solar Charge Panel is not intended to make the house battery system "maintenance free."
+The solar panel will not completely compensate for continuous low amperage draw from components such as the propane gas leak detector, for example.

-Although the Solar Charge Panel can help to extend battery life, the coach shoreline should be plugged in routinely to "top off" the batteries.
+Although the Solar Charge Panel can help to extend battery life, the motorhome shoreline should be plugged in routinely to "top off" the battery.
 We also recommend following regular battery inspection and maintenance, especially in cold weather.